THE NATIONAL INDUSTRIAL COURT OF NIGERIA

-Another such issue is abuse of process raked up by the Respondent.
+Another is the issue of abuse of process raked up by the Respondent.
 The Respondent has given two (2) instances of the abuse of court process.
 These are the filing of motion to set aside the order nisi instead of merely filing affidavit and bringing the motion pursuant to the inherent jurisdiction of the court and not specific statutory provisions.
-There is no doubt that all courts are enjoined to take a firm stand against the abuse of its process but before doing that, it must be established that there is an improper use of the processes of the court in the first place.
+There is no doubt that all courts enjoined to take a firm stand against the abuse of its process but before doing that, it must be established that there is an improper use of the processes of the court, in the first place.
 I cannot see any here.
 See C.B.N. v.
 Ahmed (2001) 5 S.C.N.J.
 322. At worse, the issue of motion or affidavit can pass for mere irregularity which does not affect the merit of this application or prejudiced the Respondent and therefore can be waived in the interest of justice.
 See Duke v.
 Akpabuyo (2005) 12 S.C.N.J.
 296, Abubakar v.
 Yar’Adua (2008) 1 S.C.N.J.
 581 and Order 5, Rule 1 of the Rules of this court.

 I cannot also fathom or understand how reliance on inherent jurisdiction of the court in bringing this application can be an abuse of court process.
 My understanding is that a court must be imbued with jurisdiction before it can exercise inherent jurisdiction.
 See N. S. Ngwuta, J.S.C. quoting with approval Lord Morris in Nwaogu v.
 Atuma (2012) 11 S.C.N.J.
 194 thus: